DonggeJia/SpatialConfiguration-Net/README.md

 <p align="center">
     <img src="docs/Experiment2.png" width="750"/>
 </p>
-The best model during training achieves an IPE of 1.262 and Or (radius = 10 pixels) of 0.6667 on the test dataset.
+The best model obtained achieves an IPE of 1.262 and Or (radius = 10 pixels) of 0.6667 on the test dataset.

 ## Usage